atalargo/json-schema/docs/1.x/mappers.md

 `standard-user.json` is restricted to name and birthday by `additionalProperties` keyword.

-The simplest answer is to map our data structure to the 3rd party data structure and then validate.
+The simplest answer is to map our data structure to the 3rd party data structure and then validate it.
 Something like

 ```json
 {